Fadyazmy/doi-blog/content/blog/week-1/index.md

 Other than my intentions to build a small design portfolio, I know the rest of my goals to be more design-focused.
 However, I'm trying to embrace that I am not a designer yet, so I don't know what beginner-middle stage designers are thinking about for their goals.
 I have to make sense of everything with the tools I have (building relationships/better writing plus do my best to be a sponge).

 **New word(s) I learnt:**
-- Secret Cabal - a group of people promoting their own views/agenda without the org knowing.
+- Secret Cabal - a group of people promoting their views/agenda without the org knowing.

 ------
-### <a name="discussionTakeaways"></a> This week's discussion takeaways (WIP)
+### <a name="discussionTakeaways"></a> This week's discussion takeaways
 Devin started this week's discussion with the question of what is Design?
 As someone who comes from a non-design background, I've been consuming (and even perhaps building) experiences.

 During my time running a tech consulting [non-profit](https://developersfoundation.ca) for charities, design to me meant communication.
-Specifically, how can we communicate the vision and story of the charity to the visitor, in order for them to convert to online paying donors on their new website.
+Specifically, how can we communicate the vision and story of the charity to the visitor, for them to convert to online paying donors on their new website.

-We also briefly discussed **responsible design means**, perhaps framed differently (but not exactly the same), what is the responsibility of a designer?
+We also briefly discussed **responsible design means**, perhaps framed differently (but not the same), what is the responsibility of a designer?

 > Our role as designers, is to be the gatekeepers.
 We are responsible for those using our products.

 This made me wonder why designers don't go through an ethics ceremony similar to how engineers and doctors do.
-I'd argue the repercussions of Netflix's design patterns are significant to a lot of people's personal health.
+I'd argue the repercussions of Netflix's design patterns are significant to a lot of people's health.
 I found an interesting resource showing a hall of shame [examples](https://twitter.com/darkpatterns).

-Update: my team and I cancelled the Arabs In Tech event because of the covid-19 virus.
+Update: my team and I canceled the Arabs In Tech event because of the covid-19 virus.
 Stay tuned for what's next :)